On the structure of \'etale fibrations of $L_\infty$-bundles: Preliminaries

 \begin{prop}[Homotopy Transfer Theorem] Let $\lambda = (\lambda_k)_{k \geq 0}$ be a curved $L_\infty[1]$-structure on $(L,\delta)$.
 If $\lambda$ is filtered, then there is a unique $\phi\in \Sym_M^0(H,L)$ satisfying the equation

 Setting defines a curved $L_\infty[1]$-structure on $(H,\delta)$, such that $(\id,\phi)$ is a morphism of $L_\infty$-bundles from $(M,H,\delta+\mu)$ to $(M,L,\delta+\lambda)$.

-Furthermore, there exists a morphism of $L_\infty$-bundles $(\id, \tilde\pi):(M,L, \delta + \lambda) \to (M,H, \delta + \nu)$ satisfying the equations $\tilde\pi_1 = \pi - \tilde\pi_1 \lambda_1 \eta$ and $\tilde\pi \bullet \phi = \id_H$. \end{prop}
+Furthermore, there exists a morphism of $L_\infty$-bundles $(\id, \tilde\pi):(M,L, \delta + \lambda) \to (M,H, \delta + \nu)$ satisfying the equations $\tilde\pi \bullet \phi = \id_H$ and $\tilde\pi_1 = \pi - \tilde\pi_1 \lambda_1 \eta$. \end{prop}

-The formulas of $\phi$, $\mu$ and $\tilde\pi$ can be obtained by the method in \cite{MR3276839} (also see \cite{BLX1,ezra}).
-Since the filtration $F$ is assumed to have finite length, the operations $\phi$, $\mu$ and $\tilde\pi$ are finite sums of compositions of smooth operations.
-Thus they are smooth.
+\begin{rmk} The formulas for $\phi$, $\mu$, and $\tilde{\pi}$ can be obtained by the method in \cite{MR3276839} (see also \cite{2020arXiv201214812B,BLX1, ezra,MR4693987}).
+In the cases of $\phi$ and $\mu$, explicit formulas can also be derived by solving \eqref{recu} recursively, resulting in expressions given as sums over trees.
+Since the filtration~\eqref{eq:GeneralFiltation} is assumed to have finite length, the operations $\phi$, $\mu$, and $\tilde{\pi}$ are finite sums of compositions of smooth operations.
+Hence, they are smooth.

-The explicit formulas of $\phi$ and $\mu$ also can be obtained by solving \eqref{recu} recursively.
-The resulting formulas can be expressed as sums over trees.